Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you're a newcomer to programming in general, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

+Whenever a change is made to Kaeon FUSION, the specification is always updated first.
+The implementation is then updated to conform to the updated specification.
+As a consequence,
+many parts of the documentation are often out of date, and may take a while to catch up.

 As of Novemeber 13, 2017,
 the implementations for Kaeon FUSION and its standard interface are stable.
 However,